DanielIliev/SoftUni-JavaScript-BackEnd/README.md

 # SoftUni-JavaScript-BackEnd

-## Cat Shelter Project
+## Content
-- Project in developent, documentation will be updated accordingly
+- All attempted (completed or in progress) exam preparations
+- Exam scaffolding